-Testing for Enterobacteriaceae and Mesophilic Aerobic Bacteria is useful to verify that the hygiene measures in place in a manufacturing facility are working as intended.
+Testing for Enterobacteriaceae and standard plate counts (SPC) is useful to verify that the hygiene measures in place in a manufacturing facility are working as intended.
 This provides assurance that the potential for pathogens such as Salmonella and Cronobacter to be in the processing environment and to cross-contaminate infant formula products is being controlled.

-Process hygiene criteria for Enterobacteriaceae and Mesophilic Aerobic Bacteria in powdered infant formula products are provided below.
+Process hygiene criteria for Enterobacteriaceae and SPC in powdered infant formula products are provided below.

-Powdered Infant formula products (n) (c) (m) (M)
+Powdered infant formula products (n) (c) (m) (M)

-Mesophilic Aerobic Bacteria 5 2 500/g 5000/g
+SPC 5 2 500/g 5000/g

-Enterobacteriaceae 10 2 0/10g -
+Enterobacteriaceae9 10 2 0/10g -